 It also requires many different filtration techniques to truly separate the extract from all other left-over materials.

 The picture above shows an example of a smaller, less expensive, ethanol CBD extractor machine.
 As you can see, it looks a lot less complicated.

 Extracting CBD doesn’t need to be hard.
 Some manufacturers use water vapor or ice to extract the cannabinoids and terpenes.
 It is very time consuming, but can still deliver some decent yields of extract.
 Like everything else, you must do it properly.

 - Biomass that has been cut up into very minute pieces is mixed with dry ice or plain ice.

 - The chemists then pour water all over this mixture.
-The mixture is held in a fine mesh container or bag to allow the water to pour through it.
-The water is poured through multiple times over.
+A fine mesh container, or bag, houses the mixture to allow the chemists to pour water through it.
+The chemists do this multiple times.